Differential/reststop2/README.md

 **Options for add()**

-For `Meteor.RESTstop.add`, the following options (second parameter) are available:
+For `RESTstop.add`, the following options (second parameter) are available:

   * `require_login` (default: false): *If true, the method will return a 403 if the user is not logged in.*
   * `method` (default: undefined): *A string ("POST") or array (["POST", "GET"]) of allowed HTTP methods.*

 **URL structure**

-The `path` is the first parameter of `Meteor.RESTstop.add`.
+The `path` is the first parameter of `RESTstop.add`.
 You can pass it a string or regex.

 If you pass it `test/path`, the full path will be `http://yoursite.com/api/test/path`.